JamieBradders/sanity-shopify-lookup/README.md

 The reason for this approach is because product data can change constantly.
-If this plugin stored additional data, such as the price and description, then there is a strong chance that the data in Sanity will be out of date.
+If this plugin stored additional data, such as the price and description, then there is a strong chance that the data in Shopify could change and therefore Sanity will be out of date.
 At the moment, I have not come up with an efficient way to keep both Sanity and Shopify in sync with one another.
 As my good friend [Sam Beckham](https://twitter.com/samdbeckham) would say, I am starting out with the boring solution!